 Our environmental workshop started with a simple brainstorming – we created a mind map on the board around environmental pollution.
 The students were sharing their associations with the term, and we as facilitators guided them through the process.
 Before starting the brainstorming game, we decided on the rules of student conduct during our workshop together as a class.

 After a short presentation about the basics of environmental pollution, we played the game called ”Thrash flow game”.
-10 student volunteers stood in front of the table, and they had a task to line up following the countries in Europe through which the Danube flows.
+10 student volunteers stood in front of the table.
+They had a task to line up following the countries in Europe through which the Danube flows.
 We used classroom objects and recyclables to show how the trash travels from one country to another.

 The main questions were which country pollutes the most, and which country suffers the most?
 The point was to showcase that the waste is there even if we don’t see it.